youuwang/ice-lens-model/README.md

 ```
 cd build
-cmake ..
+ccmake ..
 ```

-Switch on the example option and press configure ([c]) until generate ([g]) appears at the bottom.
+Switch on the example option by pressing [Enter] and press configure ([c]) until generate ([g]) appears at the bottom.
 Finally, press g to generate cmake files.
 In the terminal, type

 ```
 make